WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 ### Non-governmental checks

 - The average score for the expert indicator of **non-governmental checks** among the 27 EU Member States is 0.70 (<a class="crossref" href="#R1F11">Figure 15</a>).
 Country-level scores range from 0.88 in Finland to 0.46 in Hungary.
-- In 19 Member States, the majority of respondents agree the **media can freely express opinions against government officials, policies, and actions without fear of retaliation** (<a class="crossref" href="#R1F12">Figure 16</a>) and in 13 Member States, the majority agree the **media can expose cases of corruption by high-ranking government officers without fear of retaliation** (<a class="crossref" href="#R1F13">Figure 17</a>).
+- In 19 Member States, the majority of respondents agree the **media can freely express opinions against government officials, policies, and actions without fear of retaliation** (<a class="crossref" href="#R1F12">Figure 16</a>), and in 13 Member States, the majority agree the **media can expose cases of corruption by high-ranking government officers without fear of retaliation** (<a class="crossref" href="#R1F13">Figure 17</a>).
 Perceptions of media freedom in both questions are the highest in Denmark, Finland, and Portugal, and the lowest in Greece and Hungary.
 - In 26 Member States (the exception being Hungary), the majority of respondents agree that **people can express opinions against the government** (<a class="crossref" href="#R1F16">Figure 20</a>) and that **political parties can express opinions against government policies and actions** (<a class="crossref" href="#R1F15">Figure 19</a>).
 In 21 Member States, the majority agree that **civil society organizations can express opinions against government policies and actions** (<a class="crossref" href="#R1F14">Figure 18</a>).
 In Hungary, perceptions of the ability of individuals, political parties, and CSOs to freely express opinions against the government were significantly below the EU average.
 - In 26 Member States, the majority of respondents **agree that people can freely participate in peaceful protests and demonstrations without fear of reprisal** (<a class="crossref" href="#R1F17">Figure 21</a>).
 The exception is Hungary (45.7%).

-## Government Respect for Checks on Power
+## Government respect for checks on power

 Outlined below are the findings for this section.
 First, we present the main findings for the chapter, emphasizing notable insights in the data.
 This is followed by summaries of individual indicators organized by topic.